-Our chunky knit products are made from highest quality superfine merino wool.
-It is known for its softness and warmth, however there are much more than that.
+Our chunky knit products are made from the highest quality superfine merino wool.
+It is known for its softness and warmth, however, there are much more than that.
 Why choose merino wool and what are the exceptional qualities of it?
 We will try to answer these questions.

 How is merino wool made?

 Merino is wool is a natural fiber that comes specifically from merino sheep.
 Merino sheep breed came originally from Spain.
 Nowadays Australia produces 80% of the world’s merino wool.
 New Zealand is also known for its quality merino wool.
 Merino sheep can be found also in Argentina, Chile, Uruguay and South Africa.